Cuba Travel: your questions, our answers

 8. Will PCR be performed on clients upon arrival in the country?
 What is the protocol to be followed with tourists detected as positive?

 Yes, samples will be taken from travelers, either at airports, international marinas or any point of entry into the country.
 Results will be available in 24 hours and can be received by travelers via email.
-If tourists who travel on organized trips by touroperators and travel agencies test positive, they will be isolated in a different hotel or hospital ( if they have symptoms); while their companions may continue in the chosen accommodation under observation of health personnel.
+If tourists who stay in hotels test positive, they will be isolated in a different hotel or hospital ( if they have symptoms); while their companions may continue in the chosen accommodation under observation of health personnel.

 9. If I need to get tested for COVID prior to leaving the country, where can I do it?
 What would its cost be?
 How long do the results take?